divio/divio-cloud-docs/essentials/addons.rst

 <update-addon>` when they become available.

-For more details, see our Developer Handbook on :ref:`what Aldryn addons are <aldryn>`.
+For more details, see our documentation on :ref:`what Aldryn addons are <aldryn>`.